-• Everyday Safety.
-Travelers Risk Control supports the general population by providing risk management information applicable to a wide variety of everyday concerns.
-In a typical day, many people will drive a car, use a stove or the internet, or purchase something with a credit card, each of which has its own associated risks.
-Risk Control helps explain the risks we may face in our daily lives and provides practical insights on how to reduce exposure to personal injury or property damage.
+Everyday Safety.
+Travelers Risk Control provides our customers and communities with risk management information applicable to a wide variety of everyday concerns.
+In a typical day, people encounter an array of risks, from driving a car to using a stove to making an online purchase with a credit card, each of which has its own associated risks.
+Risk Control helps explain the risks we may face in our daily lives and provides practical insights on how to help reduce exposure to personal injury or property damage.
 Understanding everyday risks enables us to take actions to avoid or manage them.
+In addition to the resources provided by Travelers Risk Control, the Travelers Institute addressed various health and safety issues this year through its Wednesdays with Woodward® webinar series, from mental health issues to employee safety during COVID-19.